-Extremist Islamists are trying to seize power in Mali.
+Extremist Islamist are trying to seize power in Mali.
 In 2012, a large part of the northern part of the country fell to them.
 As a result, France came to the aid of the Mali government in the war.
-Then the extremist Islamists were forced to retreat.
+Then the extremist Islamist were forced to retreat.
 UN peacekeepers are currently in charge of maintaining peace in Mali.
 Yet news of various militant and suicide attacks in the country is occasionally heard.

 Extremist Islamist militant group Boko Haram wants to establish Sharia law in Nigeria.
 To achieve its goal, the group continues to attack Christians and moderate Muslims in the country.